CristopherNim/WGU-D206/D214/D214_Task_2.md

 ##### Turning categorical values into integers
 Random Forest model needs all features to be numerical, integers or float values.
 I used pandas library to turn categorical values into numerical for the model to work and produce no errors.
 The following python code turns all categorical values into integers.
 ![[Pasted image 20210920153300.png]]

+The model I will used to predict the fined feature is random forest.
+I will outline the assumptions, advantages, and disadvantages.
+##### Random Forest Assumptions
+The only assumption to random forest model is that it can handle outliers and multi-modal data.
+##### advantages to Random Forest
+- Robust to outliers.
+	- This will help us deal with outliers since I have no background in nursing home and do not have an expert on the data.
+- Runs efficiently on large datasets
+- low risk to overfitting
+##### Disadvantages to Random Forest
+- Slow training
+- Biased when dealing with categorical variables.

 # **Analysis**